STA 624 Applied Stochastic Processes

 - Study Phylogenetic tree models, such as the Jukes-Cantor model, the kimura 2 or 4 parameter models, or the general time reversible (GTR) model (and how to compute the Maximum likelihood estimations).

-- Study the paper [Evans/Speed, Annals of Statistics 1993] on the 3-PARAMETER KIMURA MODEL for trees.
+Annals of Statistics 1993] on the

 - Study computing the exact p-value from a multi-dimansional contingency tables and Markov bases.